Charles H. Sarlo, Esq.

 Charles has been an advocate and frequent lecturer on the public-private partnership (P3) business model, a service that has recently advanced in New Jersey due to legislation enacted in February 2019.
 He is also a proponent of the benefits associated with the newly enacted Federal Opportunity Zone Act.

 Charles maintains a legal practice where he has two principal focuses: land use, real estate, construction and environmental matters; and general corporate legal affairs for business entities.
 He argued before the New Jersey Supreme Court in the matter of Piscatelli v.
 City of Garfield Board of Adjustments, et al., a land use matter involving conflict of interest issues.

 Licensed to practice law in New Jersey and New York, Charles received his Juris Doctorate from the Pace University School of Law, where he served as Editor-in-Chief of the Pace International Law Review.
 He also has an Environmental Law Certificate from Pace’s highly ranked Environmental Law program, an MBA in Finance from Fairleigh Dickinson University, and a Bachelor of Science in Engineering from New Jersey Institute of Technology.
-A member of the New Jersey Economic Development Authority (NJEDA) board since 2004, he currently serves as the Vice Chairman of the Board and Chairman of the Board’s Real Estate Committee, while also serving as a Member of the Executive Committee, Policy Committee and Audit Committee.
+A member of the New Jersey Economic Development Authority (NJEDA) board since 2005, he currently serves as the vice chairman of the board.
+He also serves as Chairman of the Real Estate Committee and a member of the Policy Committee and Audit Committee.